+- 1) The Fill System

+control Box should be

+mounted at eye-level.

+Make sure to install

+the Fill System

+Control Box so that

+the Fill System(s) and

+Aeration fan are in

+view.

-- 1. The fill system control box should be mounted at eye-level.
-Make sure to install the fill system control box so that the fill system(s) and aeration fan are in view. - 2.
-Keep in mind that wire will be used to interconnect the fill system control box with the Autoflow control box; and, that power wires will have to be run from the entrance panel to the fill system control box to power the fill system and aeration fan motors, which will also run from the fill system control box. - 3.
-Use the pattern in Figure 3E on Page 14 to drill holes for the fill system control box.
+- Keep in mind that wire will be used to interconnect the Fill System Control Box with the Autoflow Control Box; and, that power wires will have to be run from the entrance panel to the Fill System control Box to power the Fill System and Aeration fan motors, which will also run from the Fill System Control Box.

+- 3) Use the pattern in Figure 2 to drill holes for the Fill System Control Box.

-Figure 3D Fill System Control Box Mounted to Bin
+Fill System Control Box Mounting

-Fill System Control Box Bolt Pattern
+Figure 2: Fill System Control Box Bolt Pattern